ditac/performance-analyzer/docs/READER.md

 a different process.
 Having separate processes, gives us more isolation between Elasticsearch and the performance analyzer.

-* Why separate process?
-* How is synchronization done?
-* What are the cons of a separate process?

 # Performance Analyzer Application

-The performance analyzer application runs periodically and takes snapshots of the data from shared memory.

-* How often does it run?
-The application constantly polls a common shared directory for event data written by Elasticsearch plugin.
+The performance analyzer application runs periodically and takes snapshots of the data from shared memory.The application constantly polls a common shared directory for event data written by Elasticsearch plugin.
 The writer deletes old data periodically, but some events like OSMetrics are overwritten every 5 seconds.
-Hence, the reader application runs every 2.5 seconds to make sure that no update from the writer is missed during normal operation.
+Hence, the readerapplication runs every 2.5 seconds to make sure that no update from the writer is missed during normal operation.
 This avoids explicit synchronization between the reader and writer processes.

-* Which language pros/cons
 The performance analyzer application is written in Java, and that allows us to share code with the writer elasticsearch plugin.
 Java libraries like jdbc and jooq made it very easy to generate sql programmatically.
 The Java process by default takes up a lot of memory.
 We are running the process with some specific options but there is room for further memory optimization to enable the process to run on smaller instances.

-* Will it scale as we add more processors and events?
 Currently the application can process more up to a 100k events per second on a single thread.
 If necessary, the metrics processing pipeline can be modified to parse events concurrently.
+This will help support cases where we generate more than 100k events per second.

 ## Metrics Processor